The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Conclusion

 We observed that increasing $M_{\mathcal{K}}$ and $1/\delta_l$ increases the GW bias.
 For the fiducial values of $\delta_l=4$ (mild increase rate) and $\delta_h=0.5$ (strong suppression rate), we observed that increasing $M_{\mathcal{K}}$ increases the bias, but only modestly.
-The GW bias at $M_{\mathcal{K}} = 10^{12}$ $M_\odot$ exceeds the galaxy bias by at most $\sim 5\%$ and exceeds the GW bias at $M_{\mathcal{K}} = 10^{11}$ $M_\odot$ by $\sim 10\%$ (see Figure \ref{fig:m_k}).
-Assuming that the selection function increases at a higher rate, as predicted by certain population synthesis models ($\delta_l \sim 1$) \cite{Artale:2019tfl}, our findings indicate that the GW bias can surpass the galaxy bias by approximately 10\% when $M_{\mathcal{K}} = 10^{12}$ $M_\odot$, as illustrated in Figures \ref{fig:2mpz_deltas}.
-It is important to note that the model we have described for the GW selection function is quite simple, largely due to limitations imposed by the photometric galaxy catalogs, which lack direct measurements of the star formation rate and galaxy metallicity.
-We also explore more intricate selection functions that take these factors into account in our companion paper \cite{paper-II}.
+The GW bias at $M_{\mathcal{K}} = 10^{12}$ $M_\odot$ exceeds the galaxy bias by at most $\sim 5\%$ and exceeds the galaxy bias at $M_{\mathcal{K}} = 10^{11}$ $M_\odot$ by $\sim 10\%$ (see Figure \ref{fig:m_k}).
+Assuming that the host-galaxy probability increases at a higher rate, as predicted by certain population synthesis models ($\delta_l \sim 1$) \cite{Artale:2019tfl}, our findings indicate that the GW bias can surpass the galaxy bias by approximately 10\% when $M_{\mathcal{K}} = 10^{12}$ $M_\odot$, as illustrated in Figures \ref{fig:2mpz_deltas}.
+It is important to note that the model we have described for the GW host-galaxy probability is quite simple, largely due to limitations imposed by the photometric galaxy catalogs, which lack direct measurements of the star formation rate and galaxy metallicity.
+We also explore more intricate host-galaxy probabilities that take these factors into account in our companion paper \cite{paper-II}.